 Equity and equality are words that are used interchangeably; however, they have unique characteristics from each other, but how can we bring these two words together?
 The above illustration gives a vivid example of the distinctions of the two.
 Equity gives you what you need.
 Equality ensures that everyone gets their equal share.

 Equality= Sameness Equity=Fairness

 Making resources available for every child and teacher, even if it means giving more to one over the other in order to equal the playing field is necessary--that is, only if we expect to provide a high-quality education.
-Many times teachers are playing catch up because students are not performing on grade level and are often several grade levels below.
-So should those schools receive equal funding as other schools who are more target and are excelling?
+Many times teachers are playing catch up because students are not performing on grade level and students are often several grade levels below.
+So should those schools receive equal funding as other schools who are on target and excelling?
 No!
 This may mean hiring more teachers or keeping the ones we have and not sending them to other schools to even out the student: teacher ratio to fulfill some calculation guidelines.
 It doesn't make sense.
-I am a master teacher; however, there are difficulties in having 30 students in one class setting who are at different academic abilities.
+I am a master teacher; however, there are difficulties in having 30 students in one class setting who are at different academic abilities...and behaviors.
 Some don't want to be there and behave as such which hinders instruction from flowing smoothly and others who are on grade level and/or high achievers mixed in with students who are struggling learners and/or several levels below their grade.
 We can't forget about our ESOL (English to Speakers of Other Languages) learners, and we can't forget the students with social and emotional challenges--- all in one class setting!
 What am I going to do with that?
 How do I effectively teach and expect to reach all?

 I hope these few words find you well,